IRL2/nanover-docs/source/concepts/recording.rst

 Lower level methods are available in :py:mod:`nanover.mdanalysis.recordings` to read the content of the files directly.
-This module is used in the `state-utils <https://github.com/IRL2/nanover-utils>`_ utility that allows to read shared state recordings in a python script or with the command line.
+This module is used in the `state-utils <https://github.com/IRL2/nanover-utils>`_ utility that allows to read NanoVer shared state recordings in a python script or with the command line.